ankitects/anki-manual/src/editing.md

 food-related vocabulary, or all verbs that are related to food.

-You can add tags from the Edit window and from the [Browser](browsing.md), and you can also add, delete, rename, or organize tags hierarchically there.
-Please, note than tags work at [note](getting-started.md#notes--fields) level, which means that when you tag a card that has siblings, all the siblings will be tagged as well.
+You can add tags from the Edit window and from the [Browser](browsing.md), and you can also add, delete, rename, or organize tags there.
+Please note that tags work at [note](getting-started.md#notes--fields) level, which means that when you tag a card that has siblings, all the siblings will be tagged as well.
 If you need to tag a single card, but not its siblings, you should consider using flags instead.